Customer Services

 • arranging for authorised personnel to carry out a site visit.

-In cases where certificates for qualifications approved by the regulatory authorities are deemed to be invalid, we will inform the centre, the candidate and the regulatory authorities of the reasons why they are invalid and provide details of action to be taken for reassessment and/or certification.
+In cases where certificates for regulated qualifications are deemed to be invalid we will inform the teacher/centre, the candidate and the regulatory authorities of the reasons why they are invalid and provide details of action to be taken for re-assessment and or certification.

 Imposing And Monitoring Sanctions

-If an appeal is to be made against GQAL’s decision to impose sanctions, it must be made in writing to the Responsible Officer within 30 days of receipt of notification of a sanction.
-The Responsible Officer will refer the appeal to a GQAL Appeals Panel for a final decision.
+If an appeal is to be made against GQAL’s decision to impose sanctions, it must be made in writing to GQAL’s Responsible Officer within 30 working days of receipt of notification of a decision as a complaint (see GQAL Complaints).

 Timelines